-The psychology service at the Ian Charleson Day Centre (ICDC) supports you through all aspects of HIV, from diagnosis to treatment and with living well with HIV.
+The psychology service at the Ian Charleson Day Centre (ICDC) can support you through all aspects of your HIV journey, from diagnosis to treatment through to living well with HIV.

-Psychological therapies are available within our HIV service with our team of highly experienced specialist psychologists.
+Psychological therapies are available within our HIV service with our team of highly experienced specialist psychologists and a cognitive behavioural therapist.

 You can self-refer or speak to your doctor or nurse and request a referral.